By: Dr. St Jean

 You need to make sure you are drinking enough water.
 We are about 70% water.
 Meaning, literally, our body is about 70% water so you need a lot of it.
 As a general rule of thumb, half of your body weight in ounces per day.
 For example, if I weigh 180, I need to drink on average 90 ounces of water each day to stay hydrated.
 Now of course, that will go up or go down depending on how many vegetables or fruits or other foods containing water that I am consuming each day.
 Again, as a general rule of thumb, half of your body in ounces will keep you good and hydrated.

 Great!
 So we covered a plethora of different triggers for your migraine headaches.
-Avoid these triggers if you are suffering from these types of headaches.
-However, this does not necessarily guarantee that you are not going to have the headaches.
+Definitely avoid these triggers if you are suffering from these types of headaches.
+Keep in mind however, this does not necessarily guarantee that you are not going to have the headaches.
 You really want to get to the underlying root cause of your migraine headaches.